-- 6.1 Medications are prescribed by medical/dental officers and nurse practitioners and signed by clinical staff when the medications are administered. - 6.2 Verbal medication orders, if required, are documented and signed within 24 hours or in accordance with facility policy by the authorising medical/dental practitioners. - 6.3 Standing orders are doctor/dentist specific, provide clear instructions and are signed and reviewed annually.
-Processes are documented in the relevant policy. - 6.4 Medication storage is in compliance with the requirements of legislation, i.e. Schedule 8 drugs in a locked medicine cupboard, and the drug refrigerator is locked or in a secure environment, in compliance with manufacturers recommendations. - 6.5 Schedule 8 drugs and register are checked to ensure compliance with Poisons Regulations. - 6.6 Medication administration is in compliance with the requirements of legislation and the facility's policies. - 6.7 There is a process for reporting and reviewing drug errors.
+- 6.1 Medications are prescribed by medical/dental officers and nurse practitioners and signed by clinical staff when the medications are administered. - 6.2 Verbal medication orders, if required, are documented and signed within 24 hours or in accordance with facility policies by the authorising medical practitioner. - 6.3 Standing orders are doctor specific, provide clear instructions and are signed and reviewed annually.
+Processes are documented in the relevant policy. - 6.4 Medication storage is in compliance with the requirements of legislation and manufacturers recommendations.
+Schedule 8 drugs shall be stored in a locked medicine cupboard, and the drug refrigerator is locked or in a secure environment. - 6.5 There is evidence that all drug fridges and freezers are operating at temperatures in accordance with manufacturers' instructions. - 6.6 Schedule 8 drugs and register are checked to ensure compliance with Poisons Regulations. - 6.7 Medication acquisition and administration is in compliance with the requirements of legislation and the facility's policies. - 6.8 There is a process for reporting and reviewing drug errors.

-Standard Seven
+Standard seven